kaltura/kmc-ng/README.md

 $ yarn start
 ```
 navigate to [http://localhost:4200](http://localhost:4200) in your browser.

+## <a name="config"></a>Configuring the application endpoints
+The Github version configures server endpoints against the Kaltura production server.
+If you need to configure these enpoint, edit the [environment.ts](https://github.com/kaltura/kmc-ng/blob/33c3f177bf4437092b4ba46d3f9e9a470463a481/src/environments/environment.ts#L15-L24) file.

 ## KMC-ng solution
 KMC-ng is built on-top of several kaltura instrastructure packages.